ulrikpedersen/automatic-carnival/doc/how-to-contribute.rst

     | - [ ] Make sure the documentation is updated for release (readthedocs)
     | - [ ] Upload the new version to PyPI
     | - [ ] Bump the version with "-dev" in the develop branch
-    | - [ ] Create and fill in the release description on GitHub
+    | - [ ] Create and fill in the release description on GitLab
     | - [ ] Build conda packages
     | - [ ] Advertise the release on the mailing list
     | - [ ] Close this issue

-  * A check list in this form on github can be ticked off as the work progresses.
+  * A check list in this form on GitLab can be ticked off as the work progresses.

 Make a branch from ``develop`` to prepare the release
   * Example branch name: ``prepare-v9.3.4``.